Agoric/documentation/main/guides/ui-tutorial/connect-wallet/index.md

 ```

 This provides a utility for looking up a user's purse by name.
 Notice how it accesses `purses` from `useAgoric()`.
-The `<AgoricProvider>` handles all the chain queries to fetch the purses, and automatically updates polls and
+The `<AgoricProvider>` handles all the chain queries to fetch the purses, and automatically polls and
 updates `purses` whenever the balances change.
 It also coalesces ERTP purses with [VBank Assets and Cosmos Bank Balances](../../getting-started/contract-rpc.md#vbank-assets-and-cosmos-bank-balances) automatically.
 See [Smart Wallet VStorage Topics](../../getting-started/contract-rpc.md#smart-wallet-vstorage-topics)
 for more details about where this data comes from.